 Here’s a deeper explanation of the four data mesh principles.

-1. Data ownership and architecture is domain-oriented and decentralized
+Data ownership and architecture is domain-oriented and decentralized

+Instead of relying on centralized data teams to manage, maintain, and provision data, data mesh is founded on the concept of decentralization, and distribution of responsibility to business domains.
 By enabling business domains — and data stakeholders themselves — to take ownership of their data, enterprises will be better positioned to increase agility in the face of continuous change, and support scalability.

-2. Data is delivered as a product
+Data is organized and delivered as a product

 Data products access data from multiple sources in real time.

-3. Data infrastructure is a self-serve data platform
+Data infrastructure is a self-service data platform

+The principle of a self-service data product platform allows qualified users to easily discover, access and share data products, while shielding them from the complexities inherent in underlying systems.
 Enabled by new levels of abstraction and automation, access to data is instant, making it possible for data consumers to query and share relevant data on demand.

-4. Data governance is federated
+Data governance is federated

-The fourth principle of federated computational governance means each domain adheres to a global set of rules and standards related to privacy, access controls, quality, discoverability, and compliance.
+The fourth principle of federated computational governance means each domain adheres to a global set of rules and standards related to privacy, access controls, quality, and compliance.
+A federated approach to data governance ensures quality, autonomy and interoperability among data products, while supporting compliance.

 The 5th Principle: Data Control is Centralized